UMass men’s soccer beats VCU to win A-10 tournament

 “Definitely our little core group of seniors, we’ve come from the bottom and today meant a lot to us,” Mooney said.
 “Every game we knew where we came from and that was our inspiration and today was a result of all that.”

 “I couldn’t be happier, they’re a fantastic group of guys,” O’Leary said of his seniors.
 “The fun for me today was just stepping back and watching them celebrate the fun they were having because at the end of the day it has to be fun.
-We always that our only go is to get out there and have fun and you can’t have much more fun than winning the conference title.
+We always say that our only goal is to get better and have fun and you can’t have much more fun than winning the conference title.
 So, all credit to them, they showed great perseverance throughout their college careers, they’ve been great role models, great leaders for this program and they got a great reward today.
 We won the league and now we won the conference tournament and earned an NCAA bid so it’s well deserved for these guys.”

 Mooney, who was named the tournament’s Most Outstanding Player, opened the scoring in the 55th minute, volleying home to put the Minutemen up 1-0.